CPU Cache Lines: The Unit of Memory Transfer

 - Cache Line Utilization: Bytes used / bytes transferred

-- False Sharing: Watch for high HITM (hit-modified) events
+- False Sharing: Watch for HITM (hit-modified) events

 Best Practices